saiedmighani/earthquake_time_series_LSTM/README.md

 The Earthquake data from San Andreas fault was collected from USGS API, which was publicly available.
 We selected earthquakes from a single fault to compare, hoping to at least isolate the fault structure effects and focus on the earthquake time-series.
 For this study, we worked on 6.9-magnitude Loma Prieta (1989) and 6.0-magnitude Parkfield (2004) Earthquake data.
 These earthquakes occurred the locked and creeping segments of the San Andreas fault, respectively.
 Although the magnitude of the Parkfield was expected, its timing was not expected, making it an interesting test dataset for our model effort.

 <div style="text-align:center"><img src="assets/San_Andreas.png" /></div>
-Figure 1.
-San Andreas fault geometry, where the notorious Loma Prieta and Parkfield earthquakes occurred.
+Figure: San Andreas fault geometry, where the notorious Loma Prieta and Parkfield earthquakes occurred.
 [Source: USGS graphic]<br><br>

 [USGS API](https://earthquake.usgs.gov/fdsnws/event/1/#methods):